The Template Creator greatly facilitates the process of creating and testing templates, as follows:

-Hint showing a photo actual size as well as a sub-size that will be used when the photo is processed (if the template uses sub-size).
+A hint showing the actual size of a photo as well as the sub-size that will be used when the photo is processed (if the template uses sub-size).

-A template layer (in this particular case, it is a frame user photo region).
+A template layer (in this particular case, it is a frame region).

 Layer context menu.
 This menu can look different depending on a layer type.

 The preview picture of a selected layer / test photo/ result of processing.

 - The black dotted frame indicates the border of a template canvas.

 - The red dotted frame indicates the border of the user photo region.

 The list of parameters of a selected layer.

 - Zoom buttons: Fit — fit a preview picture to the window by its longer side, 1:1 — display a preview picture in its actual size (100%), Phone — scale a preview picture down to a mobile phone screen size.

 - Export Results — export results of processing by the current template into a specified folder.